-History of Kromeriz
+The Story of Kromeriz

 Standing at the crossroads of important trading routes, the now-popular Kroměříž began its existence as a humble market town about 1000 years ago.
-In the late 13th century the Bishop of Olomouc built his summer residence here, and he made sure it was regal enough to reflect his church’s power and wealth.
+In the late 13th century, the Bishop of Olomouc built his summer residence here, and he made sure it was regal enough to reflect his church’s power and wealth.
 This worked out well for him, because the resulting increase in population helped it grow into a wealthy and influential town.

 The archbishop’s residence made Kromeriz a target for religious wars over the centuries.
 Its devastation in the 14th and 17th centuries prompted extensive rebuilding, most notably the picturesque Renaissance-era arcades that surround the city’s central town square.
 Sure, it’s pretty, but that was not what makes Kromeriz so attractive to visitors.